Customer Experience

 (Sum of high-rating responses (4 and 5) / Total number of responses) × 100 = CSAT percentage.

-Why CSAT matters in CX design?
+Why does CSAT matter in customer experience design?

 CSAT metrics are a quick snapshot of customer happiness!
 The higher the CSAT score, the better the customer sentiment, as it indicates a positive CX.
 Businesses use CSAT in their customer experience design to identify and fix pain points in real time, to improve user satisfaction.